 Daily time with God is critical to the Christian life.

-Jesus said: “Man does not live on bread alone but on every word that comes from the mouth of the LORD.”
+“Man does not live on bread alone but on every word that comes from the mouth of the LORD.”
 Matthew 4:4

 We need God’s word like we need food.
 We simply can’t live without it.
 What happens when you don’t eat?
 You’re starved, lacking in energy, irritable, distracted, prone to temptation, tired.